flomet/ToniGPT/README.md

    ```js
    OPENAI_API_KEY=your_key
    ```
-4. For a local test also enter the path where the stories should be stored in the `.env` (this should not be done for a Docker deploy)
+4. For a local installation also enter the path where the stories should be stored in the `.env`
    ```js
    STORIES_DIR=./stories
    ```